Find information on:

 If you are not a patient, please use visitor toilets instead of patient toilets where possible.
 This gives patients more privacy and reduces the risk of cross-infection.

 We are a smoke-free hospital.
 Patients, visitors and staff are not permitted to smoke anywhere in the hospital or its grounds.
 This includes the use of e-cigarettes and vapes.

 We offer help to quit to patients and visitors who want to stop smoking.

 Feedback and assistance

-If you have time, please fill in one of the comment forms that you will find around the hospital, because we would like to hear what you think of King’s and what your visit was like.
-And if you have any questions about your relative’s or friend’s care or would like more information about the services we provide, you can contact our Patient Advice Liaison Service (PALS), which will give you all the help you need.
+If you have time, please fill in one of the comment forms that you will find around the hospital.
+We would like to hear what you think of King’s and what your visit was like.

 If you would like a quiet spot for reflection, you can visit our Sanctuary quiet room, St Luke’s Chapel, or the Muslim Prayer Room.